 Before You Begin, Invest In Good Equipment

 You really need three things to conduct a great webinar.
 First, you need a webinar service like we just talked about.
 Second, you need a fantastic microphone.
-Finally, you need a set of in-ear or over-ear headphones.
+Finally, you need an upgraded video camera (so you look really good.)

-The absolute best microphone that you can buy for webinars or podcasts is the Blue Yeti Microphone.
+The great microphone that you can buy for webinars or online meetings is the Blue Yeti Microphone.
 This microphone is awesome.
 They are $129 to $159 on Amazon, but they are worth their weight in gold.
 You should also get the microphone pop filter.
 This $6 investment will keep your P's from popping when you speak into the mike.

 Blue also makes so really good microphones that are a little less expensive.
 The Snowball is the starter microphone that a lot of podcasters use.
 The Nano is similar to the Yeti but a little smaller.
 All give really good audio, though.